Chart Color Schemes

 An assessment of population growth drivers in East Ipswich reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data, for each age cohort.
-Future population dynamics anticipate an above median growth for statistical areas across the nation.
-East Ipswich is projected to grow by 495 persons to 2041, reflecting a 19.1% increase over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Anticipating future population dynamics, an above median population growth of statistical areas across the nation is projected, with the suburb expected to grow by 457 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.4% in total over the 16 years.

 Frequently Asked Questions - Population